Grow cold-hardy vegetables in winter

 Place covers over your green onions to help them along.
 Depending on your local climate and weather, the first stems will be ready by mid spring, when most gardeners will only just be starting to think about getting them underway.

 In most cases you will need to offer your early risers some form of cold protection—particularly in snowy regions.
 The main priority is to raise the soil temperature high enough for successful germination while holding off the worst of frosts.
+Here are three types of setups (which each have pros and cons).

 Protection Against Pests